Which countries are in SHINE?

 MBAs are online tools that are designed to introduce the concept of the entrepreneurial mindset and its application in higher education.
 Each MBA stimulates a process of self-reflection, supports action planning and aids decision-making about future priorities.
 An MBA can be undertaken in a few minutes and once completed you will receive an email with all the information that you have entered.
 Click on any image to access that MBA.

-Are the MBA tools for students or higher execution professionals?
+Are the MBA tools for students or higher education professionals?

 Read online or download an infographic for educators or an infographic for students which introduce the MBA tool for higher education students